Features

 Working Memory

-For long-running or multi-step goals, mini-a can maintain a structured working memory that persists key findings across tool calls and even across sessions.
+For long-running or multi-step goals, Mini-A can maintain a structured working memory that persists key findings, decisions, and evidence across tool calls and even across sessions.
+Working memory drastically increases reasoning coherence on long tasks while saving context window costs.

 Memory is organized into 8 typed sections: